EleBern/CA1-Cutsuridis-NetPyNE/README.md

 * /cfg.py: Simulation configuration

-* /convert_cell_models.py: Generates `.json` files of all cell types.
-Converts NEURON `.hoc` files to NetPyNE.

 ## Expected outputs

 If the simulation runs correctly the following files are expectes as outputs:
-1. `model_output.json` which contains the simulation data, the network parameters and the simulation configuration
+1. 820 `data.json` which contain the simulation data, the network parameters and the simulation configuration for all simulations run
-2. `rater_data.json` which contains the spike times of all cells
+2. 820 `spike_data.json` which contain the spike times of all cells for all simulations run
-3. 2 figures, 1 with the voltage trace and 1 rater plot

-## Useful information

-In the `netParams.py` file,
-`FPATT` at line 308 indicates the pattern file to be used in the simulation.
-`FCONN` at line 374 defines the weights between CA1 and CA3 pyramidal cells, the ones that can be modified by an STDP learning rule to memorize a new pattern.

-To test only retrieval of a pattern:
-- `FPATT` at line 308 and `FCONN` at line 374 must be equivalent.
-For example:
-`FCONN = "Weights/wgtsN100S20P5.dat"` and `FPATT = "Weights/pattsN100S20P1.dat"`
-- The STDP depression and potentiation factiors `STDPDFAC` and `STDPPFAC` at lines 160 and 161 must be set to 0
-- The EC input weight `ECWGT` at line 143 must be set to 0

-To test only storage of a pattern:
-- `FPATT` at line 308 and `FCONN` at line 374 must be different.
-For example:
-`FCONN = "Weights/wgtsN100S20P5.dat"` and `FPATT = "Weights/pattsN100S20P10.dat"`
-- The STDP depression and potentiation factiors `STDPDFAC` and `STDPPFAC` at lines 160 and 161 must NOT be 0
-- The EC input weight `ECWGT` at line 143 must NOT be 0
-- In the `init.py` file, run the simulation with `sim.run()` instead of `sim.runSimWithIntervalFunc(sim.updateInterval, removeStore)`

-To test both storage and retrieval of a pattern follow the instructions for testing only storage, but run the simulation with `sim.runSimWithIntervalFunc(sim.updateInterval, removeStore)`.
+3. 820 rater plots, 1 for each simulation
+4. 820 `.run ` and `.err` files, which contain the standard output and error for each simulation.
+5. A copy of the original `netParams.py` and `batch.py` files
+6. a `.json` file with the batch parameters and run option used.

 ## Contact information